Quin-Darcy/Default-Desktop-Configuration/README.md

 `HKLM:\Software\Policies\Microsoft\Windows\System`
 and the key created is
 `DefaultAssociationsConfiguration`
 which is of type string and holds the file path to the application association xml file.
-Note: When the GPO is not configured or disabled, the `System` folder does not exist.
+Note: When the GPO is not configured or is disabled, the `System` folder does not exist.
+The function responsible for making the necessary changes in the registry is called `set_default_appassoc()`.
+It takes one argument, `appassoc_path`, which is the file location the XML is saved to.